-This study directly relates to vertical integration and how dominance in an upstream market (Internet search) can be levered into a downstream market (products and services).
-Since the theoretical effects of vertical integration are ambiguous, I empirically examine whether integration of Google's downstream services leads to I find that Google's entry into downstream products may either decrease or increase traffic to other sites in the market, depending upon whether the good provides pricing or quality information.
+This study directly relates to vertical integration and how dominance in an up-

+I find that Google's entry into downstream products may either decrease or increase traffic to other sites in the market, depending upon whether the good provides pricing or quality information.
 After the integration of Google Flights, clicks to other websites declined for general searches on travel keyword on Google relative to other search engines.
 In contrast, when Zagat ratings were incorporated into Google search results, clicks to other sites increased, as Zagat ratings provided restaurant quality information and reviews.
-My results indicate that consumers interested in quality multi-home and visit multiple platforms, thereby mitigating the effects of vertical integration.
+My results indicate that consumers interested in quality will multi-home and visit other platforms, thereby mitigating the negative effects of vertical integration on competitors.